-In setting our objectives and planning our activities our governors have given consideration to the Charity Commission's general guidance on public benefit and in particular to its supplementary public benefit guidance on advancing education.
+In setting our objectives and planning our activities our Governors have considered the Charity Commission's general guidance on public benefit and to its supplementary public benefit guidance on advancing education.

 The students of Ravensbourne are the primary beneficiaries and are directly engaged in learning or research.
 However, beneficiaries also include employers and businesses in the creative industries sector as well as school children and alumni of Ravensbourne who may attend educational events organised by the University and use the academic facilities.